Admissions Office

 1. Students must show evidence of high school completion or the equivalent.

 2. Students must show a minimum 2.0 cumulative GPA on a 4.0 scale from a high school or college/university.
-Students with more than 14 transferable college credits do not need to submit a high school transcript.
-Grade point averages will be calculated by the Admissions Office using guidelines provided by professional organizations regarding international grade conversion.
+Students with more than fourteen (14) transferable college credits do not need to submit a high school transcript.
+Grade point averages will be calculated by the Admission Office using guidelines provided by professional organizations regarding international grade conversion.

-3. Some applicants will be required to submit their original transcripts to an outside evaluation agency, such as World Education Services (WES) or International Credential Evaluations (INCRED).
-This determination will be made by the Admissions Office at its discretion.
+• Some applicants will be required to submit their original transcripts to an outside evaluation agency, such as World Education Services (WES) or International Credential Evaluations (INCRED).
+This determination will be made the by the Admissions Office at its discretion.
 Students will be responsible to pay for the transcript evaluation.

-4. Meet our English proficiency requirements by submitting an official test score.
-Accepted English proficiency exams, required scores, and exemptions are listed on the International Admissions webpage (https://www.lcsc.edu/international/international-admissions).
+• Meet College English proficiency requirements by submitting an official test score Accepted English proficiency exams, required scores, and exemptions and are listed on the International Admissions webpage.

 Successful completion of Bridge requires: